Best practices to reduce negative impacts and feel good about our way of traveling.

 That includes even seemingly harmless practices like piling up stones.
 Did you know how much wildlife depends on natural stone and rock formations as their shelter?
 Building rock piles is an external, unnatural influence on ecosystems.
 Of course, a single one won’t make much of a difference.
 But the sentence “imagine everyone did this” applies very well in this case.
 If a hundred people build just one pile each, wildlife shelter options will decrease significantly.

 Leaving fruit peels in nature is another seemingly harmless habit.
 It’s natural tissue and will decompose, so it’s fine, right?
 Well, not quite.
 It’s natural, yes.
 But think about whether or not it’s local to the area, and the perspective changes already.
 Going for a hike in the Alps, for example, it’s doubtful that you’ll come across a monkey that just ate a banana and threw away its peel.
 Just because it’s a natural product, it doesn’t necessarily belong to the local ecosystem.
-Decomposing bananas or mandarins (a process which can take more than a year) will alter the soil composition due to the introduction of non-native substances.
+Decomposing bananas or mandarins (a process that can take more than a year) will alter soil composition by introducing non-native substances.
 They can also attract wildlife and influence their foraging behavior.

 These examples show that just because we can’t logically associate any negative impacts with certain practices, it doesn’t mean there aren’t any.
 Nature is smarter than us.
-We need to learn from her, not the other way around.
-Hence, try to reduce your impact on nature as much as possible, and enjoy experiencing her untouched beauty.
+We need to learn from it, not the other way around.
+Hence, try to reduce your impact on nature as much as possible, and enjoy experiencing its untouched beauty.

 Pick up trash

-To combine the good deed with your travel experience, you might even go to a clean-up event during your next journey.
-Apart from a few cities in Europe, there are many local chapters all over Southeast Asia, for example.
-It must be a great way to get in touch with the locals, support them in cleaning up their local neighborhoods and exchange ideas with them.
+To combine the good deed with your travel experience, you might even attend a cleanup event on your next journey.
+Trash Hero, for its part, operates in a few cities in Europe and has many local chapters across Southeast Asia, for example.
+It must be a great way to get in touch with the locals, support them in cleaning up their neighborhoods, and exchange ideas.

 In a brighter future where people collectively stop leaving any leftovers in nature, all of this won’t be necessary anymore.
 Let’s do our best to build such a future, so all the trash heroes can use their energy for further projects.